openopt/copt/README.rst

 - **Ø bullshit**.
 Here you will only find methods that work out of the box.
 No more tweaking hyperparameters to make the method converge.
 Pinkie swear.

 - **State of the art performance**.
-We are constantly working on making the methods as fast as possible.
+Only the best methods, implemented with obsessive care.

 Documentation